Brothers and Sisters,

 Daily Services

 However, Fr.
-Andrew, Seth Hart, and Matthew Groh and many other folks continue to broadcast daily readings from spiritual books online.
-They are now reading “The Ecclesiastical History of the English Speaking People” by Bede of Jarrow.
+Andrew, Seth Hart, and many other folks continue to broadcast daily readings from spiritual books online.
+They are now reading “Lost Histories: The Good, the Bad, and the Strange in Early American Orthodoxy” by Matthew Namee.
 The schedule is as follows: M-F at 12pm.

 In addition to the daily Synaxarion readings posted in the #synaxarion channel on Discord, the online team is now posting daily Bible Readings that will allow you to read through the Bible in a year.
 These readings are posted in the #bible-365 channel.